 Merina Mercuri’s speech can be found here

-Melina Mercouri was in U.S.A in April of 1967 when she was informed about the political regime change.
-“I was born a Greek , I will die a Greek” Melina Mercouri said , when the junta goverment decided to disqualify her from Greek nationality because she joined in the struggle against the Military Junta.
-This statement still remains in our minds & hearts.
+“I was born a Greek , I will die a Greek” Melina Mercouri said , when the junta government decided to disqualify her from Greek nationality, because she had joined in the struggle against the Military Junta.